FrancisStudios/duegev-backend/README.md

 1) Authentication Steps 🔐 [authentication.md](./docs/authentication.md)
 2) User Actions Endpoint 👥 [user-endpoint.md](./docs/user-endpoint.md) _via this endpoint you are allowed to create, read, update, delete users (with the right privileges on your initiator user's table)_
+3) Label Actions Endpoint 🏷️ [label-endpoint.md](./docs/label-endpoint.md) via this endpoint you can CRUD labels

 ## Definitions 💬